-advisory firms to assist with the CAT project, considering a variety of factors in its analysis, including the firm's relevant expertise and fees.164 The hourly fee rates for this firm were in line with market rates for the financial advisory services provided.165 Moreover, the total costs for such financial advisory services was appropriate in light of the breadth of services provided by Anchin.
-The services performed by Anchin and the costs related to such services are described above.166
+CAT LLC determined to hire a financial advisory firm, Anchin, to assist with financial matters for the CAT.
+CAT LLC interviewed Anchin as well as other potential financial advisory firms to assist with the CAT project, considering a variety of factors in its analysis, including the firm's relevant expertise and fees.
+The hourly fee rates for this firm were in line with market rates for the financial advisory services provided.
+Moreover, the total costs for such financial advisory services was appropriate in light of the breadth of services provided by Anchin.
+The services performed by Anchin and the costs related to such services are described above.

 CAT LLC also determined to engage an independent accounting firm, Grant Thornton, to complete the audit of CAT LLC's financial statements, in accordance with the requirements of the CAT NMS Plan.
 CAT LLC interviewed this firm as well as another potential accounting firm to audit CAT LLC's financial statements, considering a variety of factors in its analysis, including the relevant expertise and fees of each of the firms.
-CAT LLC determined that Grant Thornton was well-qualified for the role given the balance of these considerations.167 Grant Thornton's fixed fee rate compensation arrangement was reasonable and appropriate, and in line with the market rates charged for these types of accounting services.168 Moreover, the total costs for such financial advisory services was appropriate in light of the breadth of services provided by Grant Thornton.
-The services performed by Grant Thornton and the costs related to such services are described above.169
+CAT LLC determined that Grant Thornton was well-qualified for the role given the balanace of these considerations.
+Grant Thornton's fixed fee rate compensation arrangement was reasonable and appropriate, and in line with the market rates charged for these types of accounting services.
+Moreover, the total costs for such financial advisory services was appropriate in light of the breadth of services provided by Grant Thornton.
+The services performed by Grant Thornton and the costs related to such services are described above.